• Skip to primary navigation

 Keep a close eye on the dough while it rises, because it only needs to rise until it's half an inch above the rim of the pan.
 This should take about 30 minutes but go by how it looks rather than the time.

 Start checking the bread in the last few minutes of the baking time and make sure it doesn't get brown on top too quickly.
-If it's starting to get too done on top, cover it with foil for the remaining oven time.
+If the top of the loaf gets too dark, cover it with foil for the remaining oven time.

 Here are a few tools to help you make this bread: